wrkzk/agent-platform-comparison/README.md

 | Supported Vector DBs | [Numerous](https://python.langchain.com/docs/integrations/vectorstores/) | Qdrant, Chroma, LanceDB | Milvus, Pinecone, in-RAM |
 | Documentation | Comprehensive | Small but complete | Somewhat lacking |
 | Ease of Setup | More involved | Very simple | Relatively simple

+## Conclusion
+LangChain overwhelmingly has the most complete documentation, and seems to be the most feature rich platform to develop AI agents on among these three libraries.
+It supports the most LLMs, both local and through a remote provider, and it supports a multitude of vector database providers.
+Additionally, it takes a slightly less abstracted approach.
+In the examples in this repository, this meant manually configuring the retrieval and generations steps of the RAG pipline.
+However, both Langroid and SmythOS take a much more streamlined, organized, and higher-level approach, making development simpler.
+They come with preconfigured chat agents, which reduces the need to manually configure the details of an agent.
+A downside of this is that the support fewer features and are less configurable.
+If running a llm locally is a requirement, through somthing like Ollama, then either Langroid or LangChain are currently the better two options, as SmythOS currently does not support this.